I am back home and already thinking of what’s next – the 4th of July! Here is some fun patriotic decor you can make to help you celebrate.

 To add the fabric, take a 1″ torn strip of fabric and wrap it around the cording.
 Sew the placemat together just as before.

-Once you have reached the desired size, tuck the edge under the and zig zag back and forth a few times.
+Once you have reached the desired size, tuck the edge under the cording and zig-zag back and forth a few times.
 That’s all it takes to make one of these awesome placemats.

-I do suggest that your finished edges are cording and not covered in fabric.
+I do suggest that you make the finished outside edge out of the cording and do not cover the outside edge in fabric.

 For my table setting, I used some vintage transferware plates and my Rae Dunn patriotic plates.
 I love to combine my sterling silver and silver plate, even for a backyard barbecue.